Jackie-Aniki/make2d/README.md

 After making countless indie games, dozens made in html5 webgl, I like to have in such:
 1. efficient and mobile friendly drawing ✔️ (pixi)
-2. lifecycle management - expained below ✔️
+2. lifecycle management ✔️ (solution below)
 3. efficient collision detection or physics ✔️ (check2d)

 ## Lifecycle management